skip to main content

 I. Course Access

-1. Howard County Public School System (HCPSS) students may be eligible to enroll in HCPSS supplemental digital education (blended, fully-online and virtual learning) under the following:
+1. Howard County Public School System (HCPSS) students may be eligible to enroll in HCPSS digital education under the following:

 1. The school does not offer the course.

-2. There is a scheduling conflict which prevents the student from taking the course when it is available and there is no accessible alternative in future academic years.
+2. There is a scheduling conflict that prevents the student from taking the course when it is available and there is no accessible alternative in future academic years.

 3. The student has been approved for early graduation or early college access demonstrated through their four-year plan.